e-mail: bok@dhit.pl

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the context of child safety.
-Additionally, tiny parts of these devices can hinder the diagnostic process when they are in the body.
+• Health risk arising from small pieces of magnets pose a threat, in case of ingestion, which is crucial in the context of child safety.
+Additionally, small elements of these magnets have the potential to be problematic in medical diagnosis in case of swallowing.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.